ajbyrd/waterlogged/README.md

-#Waterlogged
+# Waterlogged

 Waterlogged is an application for planning and logging details of future and past fly fishing trips.

 To use this application, please follow these steps:

-Clone this repository
+Clone this repository <br />
-Navigate to the application directory
+Navigate to the application directory <br />
-Run npm start in the terminal
+Run npm start in the terminal <br />
-Navigate to the api directory
+Navigate to the api directory <br />
-Run json-server in port 5002: json-server -p 5002 -w waterlogged.json
+Run json-server in port 5002: json-server -p 5002 -w waterlogged.json <br />